Cryptolibertarian-id/Notes/Notes-On-Economics.md

 Carbon offset credits (a/k/a “carbon offsets”, “carbon credits”).
 Every financial transaction has a climate consequence.
 Pretty much everything we buy has a carbon footprint.
 Our daily choices leave a carbon footprint.
+The average American generates 16 tons of CO2e a year through driving, shopping, using electricity and gas at home, and generally going through the motions of everyday life.
 Carbon credits are generated in both the compliance and voluntary markets.